thedtripp/Database-Design-Term-Project/README.md

 ## **Project Description**

 Designed a database to track airline related information.
-Created full implementation of database in Apache Derby with SQL.
+Created full implementation of database in PostgreSQL with SQL.

 ## **Relation Scheme**
 [Back to top](#database-design-term-project)